 - Read the Finding Aid for this collection

 - Most of the collection has been filmed on microfilm reels 4804-4826.
-The remaining documents were not filmed as they were represented elsewhere in the collection of the Archives of American Art.
-The microfilm is also available for interlibrary loan.
+The microfilm is available at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.